 Origins: In January 2014, a number of disreputable web sites and social media posts began spreading claims that "information taken directly from the Cornell University Legal Information Institute"

 The information provided actually had nothing to do with Cornell University or that school's Legal Information

 The referenced information appears in

 No individual, company, business, nonprofit entity, or health insurance issuer offering group or individual health insurance coverage shall be required to participate in any Federal health insurance program created under this Act (or any amendments made by this Act), or in any Federal health insurance program expanded by this Act (or any such amendments), and there shall be no penalty or fine imposed upon any such issuer for choosing not to participate in such programs.

 The claim that this section of the law allows individuals to "opt out" of the Obamacare health insurance mandate is erroneous, however; a typical case of people viewing information out of context, misunderstanding it, and mistakenly construing to mean what they want it to say.
 As this section of the law clearly states, it applies to issuers of group or individual health insurance coverage, not purchasers of health insurance coverage.
 What this law says is that no one who provides health insurance may be forced to participate in any federal health insurance program (e.g., they don't have to offer or sell coverage through government-created health insurance exchange marketplaces) or be penalized for declining to do so.

 The individual health insurance mandate is one of keystones of the Affordable Care Act's implementation.
 If it were truly optional rather than a requirement, then that fact would long since have been thoroughly publicized to the point of being common knowledge.
-It wouldn't be an obscure nugget of information hidden in the depths of the U.S. Code, revealed only through unreliable conspiracy web sites and social media posts.
+It wouldn't be an obscure nugget of information hidden in the depths of the

 Last updated: 17 January 2014